jedisct1/huggingface-xet/README.md

 5. Storage: Chunks are bundled into "xorbs" and metadata is stored in "MDB shards" for efficient retrieval.

-When downloading from HuggingFace, the library queries the CAS (content-addressable storage) API to find which chunks are needed, fetches them, decompresses, and reconstructs the original file.
+When downloading from HuggingFace, the library queries the CAS (content-addressable storage) API to find which chunks are needed, fetches them (optionally in parallel using a thread pool), decompresses, and reconstructs the original file.

+### Performance

+The parallel fetching implementation uses a thread pool to simultaneously:
+- Download chunks via HTTP
+- Decompress chunks
+- Compute BLAKE3 hashes

+This provides significant speedup for large models, especially on multi-core systems with good network bandwidth.

 ## Protocol compliance